-Latinos and Baseball: In the Barrios and the Big Leagues is a multi-year community collecting initiative at the National Museum of American History in collaboration with the Smithsonian Latino Center, focusing on the historic role baseball has played as a social and cultural force within Latino communities across the nation.
-Baseball has been and continues to be an important means for celebrating national and ethnic identities, building communities, and negotiating race and class relations in our increasingly globalized world.
+Latinos and Baseball: In the Barrios and the Big Leagues is a multi-year community collecting and exhibition initiative at the National Museum of American History in collaboration with the Smithsonian Latino Center, the Smithsonian Institution Traveling Exhibition Service (SITES), the SI Digitization Program Office, curators at the National Museum of African American History and Culture, and partners across the nation.
+Together we focus on the historical role baseball has played as a social and cultural force within Latino communities to celebrate national and ethnic identities, build communities, and negotiate race and class relations in an increasingly globalized world.